-Celebrities have found why extra virgin olive oil is a great substitute for butter
+Celebrities find extra virgin olive oil is a great substitute for butter

 For those who think that either: you can’t bake with olive oil or baking cakes is just for winter comfort please read on.
 At Morocco Gold, we believe that extra virgin olive oil is an excellent substitute for butter and that beautiful cakes are great in any season!